Torah/RaspNas-from-Wang/README.md

 ## Enjoy yourself

 ## Other boards may support
 We list as much boards as possible which may Compatible with this RaspNas OS Image.
 It means you can reuse the boards you already have but in idle.
-Join us with
+Join us with Wechat